 Should My Patient Records Stay with the Practice When I Relocate?

-Q: I am planning on moving to another state and I anticipate that my patients will remain with my current chiropractic professional group.
+Question: I am planning to move to another state, and I anticipate that my patients will remain with my current chiropractic professional group.
 While I'm an independent contractor, the patients are mine but are billed under the chiropractic group.
 Should I bring my patient records with me or leave them with the practice?

 You should also explain that a patient who wants to transfer care to a different Doctor of Chiropractic should complete a HIPAA-compliant authorization form for the release of the records.

 As always, check with your licensing board for state-specific requirements.